Floriuk/Machine_learning_Project_4/README.md

 ## Model Building and Evaluation
 We experimented with three different machine learning models:
 - Logistic Regression: Provided a balanced accuracy score of around 70%.
 It served as our baseline model.
-- Neural Network: Built using TensorFlow, the neural network consisted of four hidden layers with 100 units each and used the 'relu' activation function.
+- Neural Network: Built using TensorFlow, the neural network consisted of three hidden layers and used the 'relu' activation function.
 The output layer used a 'sigmoid' activation function for binary classification.
 The model achieved an accuracy of approximately 85%.
 - Random Forest Classifier: Achieved an accuracy of 80% and a balanced accuracy score of 0.802.
 It performed well in terms of both precision and recall.

 ## Conclusion